cozy/cozy-setup/README.md

 # How To Install Cozy Environnement

-The installation requires system up to date with upstart as daemon manager.
+The installation requires a system up to date with upstart as daemon manager.

 You can do it with following commands.